arihantjain916/The-Thought-Leadership-API/README.md

-#  Social Media Backend
+# The Thought Leadership API
-The Social Media Backend is a server-side application that provides the necessary functionality to support a social media platform.
+The Thought Leadership API is a server-side application that provides the necessary functionality to support a social media platform.
 It handles user authentication, user profiles, posts, comments, likes, and follows.
 The backend interacts with a database to store and retrieve user data and social interactions.

 ## Key Features: